husseinamine/aseprite/README.md

 # aseprite-binary
 an aseprite pre compiled binary repository

-## its for windows only currently but if u have a mac/linux u are free to compile and contact me here : me@husseinraed.cf
+## its for windows only currently but if u have a mac/linux u are free to compile and submit a pull request

 # How to Install